jorgenbraseth/RogueSpace/JOURNAL.md

  3. Added an engine particle effect

  I also started looking at how to end a level by making a wormhole that makes you go back to the main menu.
 Next step will be to have the level state update the gamestate so that any loot you get in a level is only transferred to inventory if you exit the level alive.
 Oh, and I need to implement player damage :)

+ ## 10.Mar 2018 - 23:50
+ OK!
+A pretty productive evening - I got guns up for both enemies and player.
+Made the wormhole exit and made the level end if player receive lethal damage.
+ I made the player gun by adding a "Gun" gameobject and putting all the scripts for the gun as components for that game object.
+I really like how this will enable me to switch off and switch between guns really easliy.
+ I`m finding this way of modularizing the player and/or other prefabs to be really useful - ie. rather than having big switches of code in a single "player" class, have a master class for the player that switches on/off other game objects that each have their own code.